 There have been frequent calls to impose further rate regulation on the cable industry.
 It is possible that Congress or the FCC may adopt new constraints on the retail pricing or packaging of cable programming.
 As we attempt to respond to a changing marketplace with competitive marketing and pricing practices, we may face regulations that impede our ability to compete.
 In addition, a number of state and local regulatory authorities have imposed or seek to impose price- or price-related regulation that we believe is inconsistent with FCC direction, and these efforts if successful, will diminish the benefits of deregulation and hamper our ability to compete with our largely unregulated competitors.
-We brought a challenge in federal court against one such attempt to regulate our pricing by the New Jersey Board of Public Utilities, and successfully obtained rulings in New Jersey federal and state courts enjoining that agency from enforcing its regulation.
-The agency has appealed both of those rulings and the appeals are currently pending.
+We brought a challenge in federal and state court against one such attempt to regulate our pricing by the New Jersey Board of Public Utilities, and successfully obtained a ruling in state court enjoining that agency from enforcing its regulation.
+The agency appealed that ruling to the New Jersey Supreme Court and a ruling from the Supreme Court is pending.
+While we also obtained a favorable federal district court ruling, the appeals court vacated that ruling and held that the matter should be decided in state court.